Google's antitrust cases in Europe

-BRUSSELS - Alphabet unit Google (GOOGL.O) was hit with a record-breaking 4.34 billion euro ($5.04 billion) fine on Wednesday, topping the 2.4 billion euros it was ordered to pay in another case last year.
+BRUSSELS - Alphabet unit Google was hit with a record-breaking 4.34 billion euro ($5.04 billion) fine on Wednesday, topping the 2.4 billion euros it was ordered to pay in another case last year.

 EU antitrust regulators accused it of abusing the dominance of its Android smartphone operating system by blocking rivals.